brownag/rgeedim/README.md

 ## Example: Landsat-7 cloud/shadow-free composite

 This example demonstrates download of a Landsat-7 cloud/shadow-free composite image.
-A collection is created from the USGS Landsat 7 Level 2, Collection 2, Tier 1.
+A collection is created from the NASA/USGS Landsat 7 Level 2, Collection 2, Tier 1.

 This example is based on a [tutorial](https://geedim.readthedocs.io/en/latest/examples/l7_composite.html) in the `geedim` manual.